A new champion among partner LLMs for DGX Spark? Comparing Qwen3.6-35B-A3B-NVFP4 in two quantized versions

 | marlin | 76.51 |

-The difference is within 1.5%, which is within the margin of error.
-Looking at the startup log, v0.25.0's auto internally selects the MARLIN kernel, landing at the same place as the NVIDIA model card's recommendation (marlin).
-This means there's no need to worry about backend specifications when using the official image.
-All subsequent measurements are unified with auto (no flag specified).
+The difference is 1.5%, within the margin of error.
+Looking at the launch logs, v0.25.0's auto internally selects the MARLIN kernel, landing in the same place as the NVIDIA model card's recommendation (marlin).
+In other words, as long as you're using the official image, there's no need to worry about backend specification.
+All subsequent measurements use auto with no flag specification.

-To summarize, the startup command for v0.25.0 looks like this.
-The only difference is that the NVIDIA version uses --quantization modelopt, while the Unsloth version in compressed-tensors format omits the quantization specification and relies on auto-detection.
+To summarize, the launch command for v0.25.0 is as follows.
+The only difference is that the NVIDIA version uses --quantization modelopt, while the Unsloth version in compressed-tensors format leaves out the quantization specification and relies on auto-detection.

 vllm serve nvidia/Qwen3.6-35B-A3B-NVFP4 \